deckerj/luuncher/README.md

 Luuncher takes away your daily pain from organizing lunch time.

-Luuncher suggests your team the lunch location and notifies your mates.
+Luuncher suggests your team the lunch location and notifies all registered team members.

 ## Development